-Last year we went full force on turning our services to a Rescue/Re-homing service.
+Last year we went full force on turning our services to a Rescue/Rehoming service.
 We had adopted of 92 bunnies from March to December 2022.
-100% rate of finding homes less then 2 months.
-We ask new adoptive parents to visit and fill out information to make sure the new families is a good match.
+100% rate of finding homes in less then 2 months.
+We ask new adoptive parents to visit and fill out information to make sure the new families are a good match.
 We don’t let these bunnies go to any home.
-We do ask for a small fee when dropping off Re-homers, this helps to pay for the intake paperwork and a full check up and their care as we get them ready for adoption.
-Fees run from $10-$30 depending on how much you are willing to drop off to care for your bunny. cages, food, litter, hay, toys and so on.
+We do ask for a small fee when dropping off Rehomers.
+This helps pay for the intake paperwork, a full check up and the bunnies’ care as we get them ready for adoption.
+Fees run from $10-$30 depending on how much you are willing to drop off to care for your bunny, including cages, food, litter, hay, toys and so on.

-Lets go 2023 Lets get all these bunnies homes and off the streets.
+Let’s go 2023.
+Let’s find all these bunnies homes and get them off the streets.

 Rehoming

 If you are trying to rehome your bunny and you have exhausted all other options, Bunnies-R-Us Rescue will take your bunny and try to rehome them.
 We are a non-profit organization.
 We have limited cages and/or space but are willing to take your bunny in to help find them a proper home.
-For us to take your bunny off of your hand we will ask that you give up all rights to your bunny.
-We never ask why you are needing to give up your bunny but because of the unwanted bunnies coming in we might have to put you on a list, and we do ask for an intake fee.
+For us to take your bunny off your hands, we will ask that you give up all rights to your bunny.
+We never ask why you are needing to give up your bunny, but because of all the unwanted bunnies coming in, we might have to put you on a waiting list.
+And we do ask for an intake fee.
 We are pushing hard on trying to stop unnecessary reproduction.
 If you have a bunny under the age of 3 and it is not neutered or spayed, we will be asking for a higher fee because we will be getting your bunny fixed.
-It will be lower if they are already spade or neutered.
+The intake fee will be lower if they are already spayed or neutered.

 Rates will be going up after 1-31-2024 for unaltered bunnies.
-We are having to many bunnies come in and it is harder to find them homes unless they are spayed or neutered.
+We are having so many bunnies come in, and it is harder to find them homes unless they are spayed or neutered.
 We will take your unfixed bunnies but the fees will be high enough so we can pay to get them neutered or spayed.
-This will help ones coming in for unnecessary issues.
 I am so sorry if this is an inconvenience, but it is a must on our side.

 INTAKE FEES